softwaremill/bootzooka/README.md

 These tests are written using WebDriver and __you need Firefox 20__ to properly run them.

-## How to develop
+## Development tips

+Generally during development you'll need three processes:

+* sbt running the backend server (e.g. using `~;container:start; container:reload /`)
+* grunt server which automatically picks up any changes
+* MongoDB

-### Server
+### IDE

-If you want to start developing new features on server side, you must have sbt version 0.13 installed.
-Enter the same directory as above and type `sbt` to start the sbt console.
-Few plugins are already integrated with Bootzooka:

-*	IDE configuration: we are using the best IDE right now - IntelliJ IDEA - to be able open project with it you must generate project files, you can do that with: `gen-idea`
+We are using the best IDE right now: [IntelliJ IDEA](http://www.jetbrains.com/idea/).
+To generate an Idea project start `sbt` and run `gen-idea`.
-* 	web server: right now Jetty is integrated with the project, you can start it from the sbt console with: `container:start`

-You must install MongoDB and start it before starting the application.

-#### Useful sbt commands
+### Useful sbt commands

 * `compile` - compile the whole project
 * `test` - run all the tests
+* `package` - create a deployable `.war`.
+The result will be in `bootzooka-rest/target/scala-2.10/bootzooka.war`
-* `project <sub-project-name>` - switch context to given sub-project, then all the commands will be execute only for that sub-project, thus can be also achieved with: `<sub-project-name>/test`
+* `project <sub-project-name>` - switch context to the given sub-project, then all the commands will be execute only for that sub-project, thus can be also achieved with: `<sub-project-name>/test`
 * `container:start` - starts the embedded Jetty container
 * `container:reload /` - reloads application at context /
 * `~;container:start; container:reload /` - runs container and waits for source code changes to automatically compile
 changed file and to reload it

-### Browser client

-You need `node.js` and `grunt` to be available.
-For details please see [bootzooka-ui project](bootzooka-ui).
-It contains detailed instruction on how to set it up and run.

-In general you just run `grunt server` (or `node_modules/.bin/grunt server` - details described in link above) which fires up your default browser and opens Bootzooka main page.
-This page consumes JSON API exposed by server and it all sums up to complete application.
-When you run grunt, files in `bootzooka-ui` project is watched and if any of them is changed Grunt does it's work and automatically reloads your browser with changes you've just made.

-[bootzooka-ui project README](bootzooka-ui) contains detailed description of tasks available for Grunt such as tests, autotests, livereload, distribution building etc.

-## How to configure
+## Configuration

 Configuration is done through the [Typesafe Config](https://github.com/typesafehub/scalalogging) library.

-Reference configuration is stored in the _reference.conf_ file.
+Reference configuration is stored in the `reference.conf` file.
 You can either modify that file directly or override it using system properties (see Typesafe Config's readme on how to do that).

 * To have e-mail sender working please provide smtp details (host, port, password, username).